rcl-payments/docs/index.md

 - Use the Payment API to add payments to your website or online application
 - Check your online transactions
 - Generate Payouts and transfer funds to your local bank account

+# Testing

+A [Sandbox Application]() is provided for subscriber's to design and test their payment integrations before going live.
+This sandbox application comprises both a *Web User Interface* to configure the payment system and an *API* to simulate online payments.
+It is highly recommended that subscribers use this sandbox to test their payment integrations before accepting live payments online.